earthlab/earthpy/docs/spatial-vector.rst

 It can be executed independently or using the ``clip_shp`` function.

-Both layers must be the same Coordinate Reference System (CRS).
+Both layers must be in the same Coordinate Reference System (CRS).

 ``clip_points`` takes 2 input parameters: